 Aboriginal Affairs and Northern Development Canada (for changes to Certificate of Indian Status)

 Don’t forget to inform your employer, doctor, dentist, bank, your child’s school, as well as service providers if you have subscriptions to magazines, cable, internet or phone.

 Did you know that your landlord’s building insurance does not cover your possessions if they are stolen or damaged?
 Tenant insurance is an inexpensive way to protect your furniture and personal belongings should there be a fire, theft and similar losses.
 You can talk to an insurance broker (Insurance Brokers Association of Manitoba), or search online and compare quotes.

 - Clean up! – Check the unit if it is clean and pest-free before moving.
-Inspect the bathroom, kitchen, basement, and other areas where moisture can cause mould.
-Mould can cause serious health problems.
+Inspect the bathroom, kitchen, basement, and other areas where moisture can cause mold.
+Mold can cause serious health problems.
 Inform the landlord if you see anything that needs cleaning or repair.
 In these times, it is also important to sanitize your unit to make it virus-free before you move in.
 Read Spring cleaning in the time of COVID-19: Here’s how to sanitize your home for more tips.

 Source: Renting a Home in Manitoba (MIRSSA, MIIC, IRCOM, New Journey Housing, and the Winnipeg Rental Network).